Pholisa-Fatyela/Book-Notes/Clean Code.md

 + Data structures make it easy to add new functions without changing existing data structures (because they have no functions!), but hard to add new data attributes (because all outside functions using the structure must be changed to incorporate the new attributes)
 + "Data transfer objects" are data structures with no functions whatsoever, like `struct` in C; they serve only to encapsulate data (often as a bridge between database records and application code)

+### Quotes

+> A class does not simply push its variables out through getters and setters.
+Rather it exposes abstract interfaces that allow its users to manipulate the _essence_ of the data, without having to know its implementation.

 <a name="ch7"></a>
 ## Chapter 7: Error Handling

 [(return to table of contents)](#toc)

+#### Exceptions

 + Exceptions are preferred to functions that return error codes (or set error flags)
     + Error codes returned to calling functions must be handled in that function, cluttering the logic
     + Logic in a `try` block can be extracted to its own function, allowing separation of concerns (normal flow vs exceptional flow)
 + Checked exceptions (`throws...` in a Java method declaration) break encapsulation, since calling methods then know some implementation details of the methods they call
 + Error messages in exceptions should be informative

+#### Passing/Returning `null`
 + Returning `null` leads to the possibility of null pointer exceptions, which must be caught or prevented with checks for `null`
     + Instead, consider returning a null-like value, such as an empty collection
 + Passing `null` into a function creates a burden to check for and deal will `null` arguments
     + It's best to avoid ever passing `null` as an argument (i.e., modify the logic of the calling function to avoid this)
     + _Note: while it's certainly cleaner-looking when the callee doesn't have to have to check for `null` arguments, it requires a lot of trust in the caller, decreasing robustness_

+### Quotes

+> Error handling is important, but if it obscures logic, it’s wrong.

+> We can write robust clean code if we see error handling as a separate concern, something that is viewable independently of our main logic.

 <a name="ch8"></a>